 The request and limit parameters of a container need to be flexibly set based on the service type, your requirements, and the relevant scenario.
 This document describes how to set request and limit based on actual production experience.
 You can adjust your configurations based on this document.

-The request value does not indicate the actual amount of resources allocated to a container, it is simply the amount requested from the scheduler.
-The scheduler will detect the allocatable resources of each node (allocatable resource amount minus request value) and record the allocated resources of each node (sum of the container request values of all pods in the node).
-If the remaining allocatable resource amount of a node is less than the request value of a pod to be scheduled, the pod will not be scheduled to the node.
-Otherwise, the pod will be scheduled to the node.
+The request value does not represent the size of the resources actually assigned to the container, but is a reference value provided to the scheduler.
+The scheduler detects the resources on each node that can be assigned (assignable node resources = total amount of node resources - sum of requests scheduled to containers in all Pods on the node) and records the assigned resources on each node (sum of requests scheduled to containers defined in all Pods on the node).
+If the amount of assignable node resources is smaller than the sum of requests in a Pod that needs to be scheduled, the Pod will not be scheduled to the node; otherwise, it will be scheduled to the node.

 If request is not configured, the scheduler cannot perceive node resource usage to make correct scheduling decisions.
 As a result, scheduling may not be rational, resulting in chaotic node statuses.
 We recommend that you set request for all containers to enable the scheduler to perceive node resource usage and make proper scheduling decisions.
 In this way, node resources in a cluster can be properly allocated, and faults caused by uneven resource allocation can be prevented.